by Linda Lee Graham

 Try mixing the shrub syrup with soda water for a refreshing summer cooler, or spike it for a refreshing summer cocktail.
 Rum from the West Indies was a favorite mixer back in those days.
 Still is.

 Now, find a mug and enjoy.
 Probably without cubed ice.
 To really get in the swing of things drink your shrub from 18th-century replica glassware or pewter-ware.
 The unique blown glass mug shown below is from the Museum of Fine Arts in Boston.
 What a treasure!

 1700s Blown Glass Mug (U.S.) MFA, Boston (William H. Fenn III Glass Collection)

-Your easiest option is to try a local tavern that keeps up with the trends.
-Shrubs are back in vogue.
+Finally, keep in mind your easiest option–find a local tavern that keeps up with the trends.
+Shrubs are back in vogue!

 A coming-of-age novel, Voices Beckon is set in 1780s Philadelphia, immediately after the Revolution.
 In addition to having a strong romance thread, the book captures the conflicts and tension in the new United States from the time of the Articles of Confederation to the writing and ratification of the Constitution.